-Local management There is no specific management for brill, but there are management measures for netting and trawling.
+Local management The Sussex IFCA Minimum Size Byelaw 2021 sets the minimum size for brill at 30cm.
+Additionally, there are management measures for netting and trawling that impact fishing for brill.
 EU legislation There is no minimum conservation reference size for brill.
 There is a total allowable catch quota for brill.
 It is a combined quota incorporating landings of both brill and turbot.